ralna/GALAHAD/doc/Julia/rst-dir/bqp.rst

 -------------

 This is an example of how to use the package to solve a bound-constrained QP;
-the code is available in $GALAHAD/src/bqp/C/bqpt.c .
+the code is available in $GALAHAD/src/bqp/Julia/test_bqp.jl .
-A variety of supported Hessian and constraint matrix storage formats are shown.
+A variety of supported  matrix storage formats are shown.

-.. include :: ../../../src/bqp/C/bqpt.c
+.. include :: ../../../src/bqp/Julia/test_bqp.jl
    :code: julia